Foster School of Business

-The University of Washington Foster School of Business (also known as UW Foster) is the business school of the University of Washington in Seattle.
-Founded in 1917 as the University of Washington School of Business Administration, the school was the second business school in the Western United States.
+The University of Washington Foster School of Business (also known as UW Foster) is the business school of the University of Washington in Seattle, Washington.
+Founded in 1917 as the University of Washington School of Business Administration, it is one of the oldest business schools in the western United States.

-Accredited by the Association to Advance Collegiate Schools of Business, the school offers bachelor's, master's, and doctoral degrees, as well as a undergraduate minor and certificate programs.
-Enrollment each year is about 2,500 students in its undergraduate and graduate programs and more than 1,000 working professionals in its executive education seminars and lifelong learning programs.
+The school is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and offers undergraduate, graduate, and doctoral programs across a range of business disciplines.
+Enrollment includes approximately 2,500 students in degree programs and more than 1,000 professionals annually in executive education programs.

 History

-Founded in 1917, the University of Washington School of Business Administration was established as the second business school in the Western United States.
+Founded in 1917, the University of Washington School of Business Administration was established as the second business school in the western United States.

-In 1981, American businesswoman and University of Washington alumna Nancy Jacob became the ninth dean of the School of Business Administration, making her the first woman to lead a major American business school.
+In 1981, Nancy Jacob, an alumna of the University of Washington, was appointed dean, becoming the first woman to lead a major American business school.

-On September 7, 2007, the University of Washington announced that the Business School would be renamed for Michael G. Foster, a businessman who has pledged a total of $50 million in gifts.
-Michael G. Foster founded Foster & Marshall, which was the first locally owned brokerage in Seattle with a seat on the New York Stock Exchange.
+On September 7, 2007, the University of Washington announced that the business school would be renamed in honor of alumnus Michael G. Foster following a $50 million pledge.